What is Data Ingestion?

 Correlating the available data from multiple sources requires that these data should be kept in a data warehouse.
 Usually, this is known as a specific kind of database utilized for efficient reporting.

 The very first step of information digestion is ingestion.
 Why?
-A piece of information has to be ingested before it gets to the stage of digestion.
+A piece of information has to be ingested before it gets to the stage of digestion and transformed into actionable insights.
 For managers, analysts, and business decision-makers, there is a need for a clearer understanding of data ingestion and its associated terms.
 This is because a strategic and practical approach ultimately drives business values to data pipeline design.

 How do you get all your business data in one place?
 How do you make the right decisions for your business?
 Let’s take a look at data ingestion and why data ingestion tools are beneficial for your company: